-Futsal, FIFA’s officially approved format for 5-a-side soccer, continues to grow as more and more people have turned on to the fact that it’s a really fun version of the game to play.
+It’s increasing in popularity too.
+More and more people are turning on to this form of 5-a-side football, realising that it’s a really fun version of the game to play.

-Both futsal and 11-a-side have the same basic principles at their heart.
-There’s still the very simple and obvious aim of trying to kick the ball into the opposition’s goal more times than they kick it into yours.
+Both futsal and 11-a-side football have the same basic principles at their heart.
+At a basic level, you’re still trying to kick the ball into the opposition’s goal, past the goalkeeper, more times than they kick it into yours.

 But despite being based around the same key concept, there are some important differences between futsal and 11-a-side that have a huge impact on the style that each game is played in.
 In this post you’ll learn what these differences are and how they impact the gameplay.